 Boudreau hosted the presentation along with Advantage Capital Partners Principal and Hortau board member Timothy Hassler.

 “We got involved with Hortau about two years ago, first as a lender and then as an equity investor,” Hassler said.
 “We look at a lot of agribusiness companies in general, including food companies and AgTech.
 Hortau was somewhat unique in that they’ve been around for a few years and aren’t a startup.

 “They had built a management team and had the technology already, so it was proven in the market.”

 Friday’s presentation kicked off a seminar on AgTech at Global AgInvesting, the world’s premier agriculture investment conference series.

 Hortau, a global leader in wireless, web-based irrigation management systems, was founded in 2002 by two agriculturally minded entrepreneurs, Dr. Jean Caron, agronomist, Ph.D in Soil Physics, and Jocelyn Boudreau, agricultural engineer, M.Sc. in Soil Physics.

-Hortau’s patented, irrigation management solutions help growers detect plant stress, ensuring optimal crop growth while reducing water and energy use as well as eliminating the environmental impacts of crop production.
+Hortau’s patented, irrigation management solutions help growers detect crop stress, ensuring optimal growth while reducing water use, energy consumption and nutrient loss.

 Hortau has offices, representatives and technicians throughout the U.S. and Canada.
 Learn more at Hortau.com.